 5. Shop Around

 When shopping around for a new car loan, it’s a good idea to start with any banks you already have an account with as they might offer deals for customers.
-Wells Fargo, for example, provides a rate discount for customers who have a qualifying checking account.

 It’s wise to get quotes from several types of lenders — banks, credit unions and car dealerships — because they’re likely to offer a variety of different auto refinance rates, some better than others.